enheit/jessie-and-friends/same-thing-from-the-different-universes.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

 It is exactly what happened.
-Two branches were trying to add an `apple.txt` file, but there are conflicts inside this file.
+Two branches were trying to add an `apple.txt` file at once, but there are conflicts inside this file.
 If we open the file with your favorite editor, you may notice that the file contains something more than the instructions of both files.

 ```
 <<<<<<< HEAD